 Urban Wildlife

-Imagine being a bird or butterfly in a bustling city, trying to find your way through tiny green islands in a concrete sea.
+Imagine being a bird or butterfly in a bustling city, trying to find tiny green islands in a concrete sea.
 Roads, buildings, and other obstacles make finding food and safe places to rest tricky.
-Overcrowded green spaces mean more competition, making it challenging for animals to find mates and keep their populations healthy.
+Few green spaces too far apart make it challenging for animals to find mates and keep their populations healthy.

-But here's the good news: with a little thought and care, we can design green spaces that reconnect these isolated habitats, benefiting wildlife and humans alike.
+But with a little thought and care, we can design green spaces that reconnect these isolated habitats, benefiting wildlife and humans.

 Make A Difference

 Cities might be challenging for wildlife, but they also offer amazing opportunities.
-Your home garden can become a haven for animals, beneficial insects, and native plants.
-Trees can be cozy homes for birds, and ponds can attract all sorts of creatures, turning urban areas into potential habitats when we put nature first.
+Everyone’s home garden can become a haven for animals, beneficial insects, and native plants.
+Trees can be cozy homes for birds, and ponds can attract all sorts of creatures, turning urban areas into potential habitats if we put nature first.

 Everyone Benefits